Alaska Cruise

 • Fleece jacket or vest for layering

-• Base layers: lightweight, moisture-wicking, not cotton
+• Base layers: lightweight, moisture wicking, not cotton

-• 2–3 long sleeve shirts
+• 2 to 3 long sleeve shirts

 • A few short sleeve shirts